liuzz10/Algorithm/Leetcode #277. Find the Celebrity.md

 You are given a helper function bool knows(a, b) which tells you whether A knows B. Implement a function int findCelebrity(n).
 There will be exactly one celebrity if he/she is in the party.
 Return the celebrity's label if there is a celebrity in the party.
 If there is no celebrity, return -1.

 ## Idea 1: Brute Force
-For each number i, We need to check if i is a celebrity or not.
+For each number i, we need to check if i is a celebrity or not.
 How to check?
 We check all knows(i, j) where j from 0 to n.
 Only when all pairs of knows(i, j) == 0 && all pairs of knows(j, i) ==1, we know i is a celebrity.
 Otherwise, i is not a celebrity.

 ### Time cost
 T(n) = O(n^2), since we need to check n numbers, and for each number we need to pair it with n-1 numbers to check.
 Another way to think about it is to check all n^2 pairs of knows(i, j).